 In Tuscany, from the end of August to the beginning of October is the time for one the most important activities of our local culture.
 I am talking about the wine grape harvest.
 The harvest is the first step of the process that allows our wineries to produce the excellent wines that made Tuscany famous all over the world.

-The harvest in the past
+The Grape Harvest in the Past

 A traditional and unique moment of the harvest was the pressing of the grapes into the wooden tub, usually made by feet.
-Although it is not used anymore, it is considered the best way of pressing because it is light and soft, the must is cleaner and the wine have a special smoothness.
+Although it is not used anymore, it is considered the best way of pressing because it is light and soft.
+The must is cleaner and the wine has a special smoothness.
 Today, even if things changed, the time of harvest remains an important and crucial moment for Tuscan wineries and local economies.

-Having the desire to tell our readers how the harvest runs, I recently visited a small winery of a friend in the area of Suvereto, on the Etruscan Coast, The Azienda Agricola I Mandorli, spending a day with workers and participating actively to the harvest.
+Having the desire to tell our readers how the grape harvest runs, I recently visited a small winery in the area of Suvereto, on the Etruscan Coast, the Azienda Agricola I Mandorli.
+I spent a day with workers and participated actively in the harvest.
 They produce two different biodynamic single-variety wines, one Sangiovese and one Cabernet.

-I confirm that harvest is a hard job.
+I can confirm that harvesting is hard work.
 At the same time, I had a beautiful experience.
-I woke up early in the morning and I spent the whole day under the sun picking grapes along the fascinating and colored rows of the vineyards.
-I got easily wet because of the warm weather, the stress and the efforts.
+I woke up early in the morning and spent the whole day under the sun picking grapes along the charming and colorful rows of vineyards.
+I got wet easily because of the heat, stress, and exertion.
 However, I loved the many colors I saw: the bright green of the leaves, the hard brown of the wood, and the deep purple of the grapes.
 Also, I felt good surrounded by nature.
 I touched the ground with my hands.
 I breathed the fresh morning air and smelled the aromas of the ground and of the grapes.
 Besides, I could observe the small lizards and insects around me.

-If harvesting in the middle of the beautiful vineyard rows was exciting, I also enjoyed the visit of the cellar.
+If harvesting in the middle of the beautiful vineyard rows was exciting, I also enjoyed the visit to the cellar.
 I found this place fascinating and charming.
 It’s here that the process of winemaking goes on.
-The primary fermentation, the alcoholic one, takes place into wooden or plastic tubs plenty of grapes.
+The primary fermentation, the alcoholic one, takes place in wooden or plastic tubs with plenty of grapes.
 The funny thing is that if you get closer to the plenty vats, you hear like a sizzle: yeasts are working, transforming the sugars into ethyl alcohol and carbon dioxide.

 Then with the pressing and the fermentation we obtain the must, a mixture of grape skins and sweet juice that seems a bit sparkling.
-At the end of the day, the enologist also explained me the complete process of winemaking.
-For a wine lover like me it has been such an interesting lesson knowing how the must become wine.
+At the end of the day, the enologist also explained to me the complete process of winemaking.
+For a wine lover like me, it has been such an interesting lesson knowing how the must become wine.
 However, I will talk about it in another post.

 The Vino Novello

 The last thing that I wish to tell you is about a young wine.
-As you may know, wine requires a long time to be ready, but there is a special wine that comes out only a month after the end of the harvest: the “Vino Novello” (new wine).
-It is made with a particular process, and tastes sweeter and less strong that the normal wine.
+As you may know, wine requires a long time to be ready.
+But there is a special wine that comes out only a month after the end of the harvest.
+This is the Vino Novello (new wine) and is made with a particular process.
+It tastes sweeter and less strong than normal wine.

-Every year 6 November, the Vino Novello is officially released on the market.
-Indeed a law does not allow putting this wine on the market before of that date.

-Experience the special Vino Novello is one good reason to visit Tuscany during the autumn.
+Every year 6 November, the market officially releases the Vino Novello.
+Indeed, there is a law that does not allow wineries to place this wine on the market before that date.
+Tasting a glass of Vino Novello is one reason to visit Tuscany in autumn.
 Many wine festivals celebrate the event and you’ll have the opportunity to taste it.
-My suggestion is to try Vino Novello together with delicious roasted chestnuts.
-A perfect mix that you won’t regret!!
+My suggestion is to try it together with delicious roasted chestnuts.
+A perfect mix that you won’t regret!